 Blitz your fruit and the powdered sugar for 1 minute or until you have a light powdery pulp.
 Please note, that you won't be able to achieve darker colors this way, but the pastels will still be lovely.

 You can see the difference in our process shots below.
 We used gel food coloring in the food processor and natural powdered food coloring in the bag.
 The gel was much more vibrant.

 This recipe only takes a couple of minutes.
 We have two options, using a food processor or manually doing it in a Ziploc bag.
 I don't recommend using a bowl and spoon because it just creates a dust cloud of sugar.

 The pros of using a small food processor are that it is quick, and the color will be fully blended.
 The con is extra dishes.
 A food processor is my preferred method.

 Add your powdered sugar along with a small amount of food coloring.
 Whirl for 30 seconds.
 Continue adding food coloring and fully mixing to get to your desired color.

 Option 2- Ziploc Bag

-This option works better with larger quantities (at least a cup of powdered sugar) than with small quantities.
-The pro is easy clean up and this is an awesome choice if whatever you are dusting can be tossed in the bag for coating.
+This option works better with larger quantities (at least a cup of powdered sugar) than small quantities.
+The pro is easy to clean up and this is an awesome choice if whatever you are dusting can be tossed in the bag for coating.

 The con is that it takes a minute or two longer, but it is a great job for the kiddos.